 The numbers in the lower-left hand corner are the numbers of folders and favorites that are currently loaded (without regard to the current unsaved changes).

-Take a look at the following video for help the EdgeManage features: EdgeManage Features
+Videos!
+Please take a look at the following video for additional help on learning the EdgeManage features: EdgeManage Features

 - Reload from Edge - This will abandon any changes that you've made to the local cache and reload the favorites from the Edge browser